sanjit-bhat/github-mailbot/README.md

 1. Document code.
 1. Add tests for the parts of the pipeline that are testable.
 1. Explain why we used reusable workflow vs. composable workflow.
+1. Cache at least specific versions of the brew pkgs.